-Lennon Song Begs the Question "What if We Were More Cooperative and Less Competitive?"
+Lennon Song Begs the Question "What If We Were More Cooperative and Less Competitive?"

 Our Competitive Culture

-Our culture in the United States has always prided itself in the idea that competition based on the idea that there would be losers and there would be winners.
+Our culture in the United States has always prided itself in the idea that competition is based on the idea that there would be losers and there would be winners.
 We believe that some people have more value than others.
 That a man's worth is based on how much stuff he can accumulate over his lifetime.
 What if we decided that the way we thought was wrong?
 What if we decided that we would put more value in helping others than in having money in the bank?

-What if instead of seeing the world as having lack, we started seeing it as a place where we viewed the world through the eye of more than enough for everyone and that all we had to do was cooperate with one another.
+What if instead of seeing the world as having a lack, we started seeing it as a place where we viewed the world through the eye of more than enough for everyone and that all we had to do was cooperate with one another?
 What if we recognized money as the illusion that it is, and we learned that money truly was no object?

-John Lennon's Imagine Revisited
+John Lennon's Song "Imagine" Revisited

 The idea that I present did not originate with me. the first time I heard of this concept originated in a song.
-Who could forget the song Imagine sung by John Lennon.
+Who could forget the song Imagine sung by John Lennon?
 It was co-produced by John and Yoko Ono along with Phil Spector.
 They began recording the song in Lennon's home studio at Tittenhurst Park.
 England, in May of 1971, and finished it at the Record Plant in New York City, in July.
 The album was released in September and the single was released a month later in the US.
 The song peaked at #3 on the Billboard top 100 and the album reached number one in the UK in November.
 It became the most commercially successful album of Lennon's solo career.
 The song finally reached number one in the UK in December 1980 after his death.
 Imagine is among the top 100 most performed songs of the 1900s.

-The religious community thought the song was blasphemous and the business world thought it was a communist plot, but what if we did just for a moment imagine what it would be like if we stopped competing and started working together.
+The religious community thought the song was blasphemous and the business world thought it was a communist plot, but what if we did just for a moment imagine what it would be like if we stopped competing and started working together?
 Just what would the world be like?

 Imagine Seeing the Individual Instead of the Stereotype

 A little over a year ago I was working, going door to door.
 My trainer was African American.
-He was a genuinely hard working man who was supporting his family with this job in which rejection is part of the hard facts of the job.
+He was a genuinely hard-working man who was supporting his family with this job in which rejection is part of the hard facts of the job.

 Imagine that we could look beyond prejudice and see the individual rather than the label.